SinisterCypher/Quote-API-/README.md

 - Express: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-## Files

-- server.js: This is the main file where the Express server is set up.
-- data.js: This file contains an array of quotes that the server can serve.
-- utils.js: This file contains utility functions that are used in server.js.
-- public/: This directory contains the static files that the server serves.

 ## Usage

 To run this project, you will need to add the following line to your command line: